 Both hyaluronic acid and sodium hyaluronate are used in beauty products, and marketers refer to both as “hyaluronic acid”—but there are some key differences.
-Namely, sodium hyaluronate has a much lower molecular size, which allows it to penetrate the skin better.
+Namely, sodium hyaluronate has a much smaller molecular size, which allows it to penetrate the skin better.
 “In skincare, there is a formula determining how well products penetrate the skin using the molecular weight,” Benjamin says.
 “The lower the weight, the more it can penetrate.”

-Now that we’ve eased you into it, here’s where things get crazy.
 You know serums that claim they’re made with 75% or even 99% hyaluronic acid?
 Simply put, they’re not.
 “Sodium hyaluronate doesn’t come in pure form—it comes in solution form,” Benjamin explains.
 “It comes to be 1% to 2% of the solution, which is primarily composed of water.”

 It gets better—Benjamin claims that if the solution has more than 4% sodium hyaluronate, it can actually dry your skin out.
 She illustrates this with an analogy: If you put too much salt on a sponge, the salt will pull water out of the sponge and dry it out.
 In the same way, since sodium hyaluronate is a salt rock, too much of it can draw moisture away from the skin, Benjamin claims.
-She says that 2% of the highest hyaluronic acid you can put in a solution without any drying effects.
+She says that 2% is the highest concentration of hyaluronic acid you can put in a solution without any drying effects.

 Thanks to the highly concentrated long- and short-chain hyaluronic molecules (that provide intensive hydration), this hyaluronic acid serum is perfect for post-sun exposure, travel, and exposure to air conditioning.
 It works to minimize wrinkles, fight dehydration, and add an immediate refreshed-skin glow.